 The Washington University Fellowship in Anesthesiology for Abdominal Organ Transplantation offers a non-ACGME accredited position at one of the top transplant centers in the U.S. The one-year Fellowship offers comprehensive training in the perioperative care of adult patients undergoing an abdominal organ transplant, with added experience in complex hepatobiliary, vascular and cardiothoracic surgery.

 Washington University School of Medicine and its affiliated hospital, Barnes-Jewish Hospital, are high-volume transplant centers and internationally recognized leaders in organ transplantation.
-Both institutions provide an exceptional environment for training in basic and clinical sciences and have a strong strategic commitment towards advancing organ transplant program.
-In 2018, Barnes-Jewish Hospital Transplant Center was the 12th largest solid organ transplant center in the United States, according to data released by the United Network for Organ Sharing.
-Our first combined heart-liver transplantation was performed in 2011.
-Also, we have performed three combined liver-lung transplants at our institution.
-In 2018, we performed 368 solid organ transplants, including:
+Both institutions provide an exceptional environment for training in basic and clinical sciences and have a strong strategic commitment toward advancing the organ transplant program.

 Trainees are exposed to every aspect of care of the liver transplant recipient – from evaluating candidate’s acceptability for transplant to postoperative management in the ICU.
 The focus of the Fellowship is the intraoperative anesthetic management of transplant recipients.
 Comprehensive clinical training with structured teaching in thromboelastometry, novel hemodynamic monitoring modalities, and transesophageal echocardiography enriches the clinical experience.
 Trainees become familiar with the implications of the various surgical techniques employed, including veno-venous bypass and the piggyback technique.